SebastianReal/Projects/reconnaissance_&_information/Lab1_1.md

-# Laboratory - Roconnaissance and Gathering information
+# Laboratory - Reconnaissance and Gathering Information

 ## Task 1
 Choose any large public company or organization (except SLC) and use the reconnaissance techniques (various websites and tools, social media etc.)